Links (external links open in a new window)

 Other versions: This Maison Jansen flowers floor lamp exists in several different forms and sizes, all made of this burned brass.
 Many different palm trees, reeds, flowers, pineapples… were made.

-These floor lamps are mostly attributed to the famous Maison Jansen company, but there were many artists and companies who created these lamps.
-Christian Techoueyres was one of those designers.
-Some of these lights are signed, most are not.
+These lamps are often attributed to the famous Maison Jansen company, but there were several artists and companies in the 1960s and mostly in the 1970s who created similar lamps.
+To name a few: Christian Techoueyres and Glensar, both companies from France.
+Some of them are signed, most are not.

 Maison Jansen or House of Jansen, was a Paris-based interior decoration company founded in 1880 by Dutch-born Jean-Henri Jansen.
 It was located at 23, rue de l’Annonciation, Paris.
 Today the house is the Maison Jansen museum and it also promotes contemporary artists.